Citadel-Station-13/new-space-station-14/README.md

 ## License

-All code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+Most code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+However, some subdirectories may contain their own LICENSE file, which **MUST** be read and heeded as the license for that subdirectory and its children. `_Citadel` folders are the primary example of this, please read the license carefully before use.

+A copy of the MPL (v2.0) is provided in MOZILLA_LICENSE at the root of this repository.

 Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).